kristinemlarson/gnssrefl/README.md

 * Optional Fortran RINEX translator for multi-GNSS. **The executable must be called gnssSNR.e and it must be in the EXE area.** For the code: https://github.com/kristinemlarson/gnssSNR

-* Optional datatool, teqc, is highly recommended.
+* Optional datatool, **teqc**, is highly recommended.
 There is a list of static executables at the bottom of [this page](http://www.unavco.org/software/data-processing/teqc/teqc.html). **It must be stored in the EXE area.**

-* Optional datatool, gfzrnx is required if you plan to use the RINEX 3 option.
+* Optional datatool, **gfzrnx** is required if you plan to use the RINEX 3 option.
 Executables available from the GFZ, http://dx.doi.org/10.5880/GFZ.1.1.2016.002. **You must store it in the EXE area.**